 The WES provides guidance in relation to the capacity of the various Landscape Character Areas (LCAs) in the County to accommodate wind farm developments, together with guidelines on the assessment, siting, design, construction and operation of wind energy developments.
-WES also includes a set of appendices and is accompanied by a number of separate supporting documents, including SEA Environmental Report and HDA Natura Impact Statement.
+The WES also includes a set of appendices and is accompanied by a number of separate supporting documents, including the SEA Environmental Report and HDA Natura Impact Statement.

 Strategic Wind Farm Area Description and Guidance Location Area (ha) % of Total Potential Total MW Output Target MW by 2020 SA - Strategic Areas Large area in most suitable location for wind farm development and without significant environmental constraints, based on strategic-level analysis.
 Wind farm developments will be encouraged in this area subject to detailed environmental and visual assessment and appropriate layout and design.
-LCA 10 in west of County 5,390 1% 600 (140) 220 (140) AP - Acceptable in Principle Areas Acceptable in Principle constraints, based on strategic-level analysis.
-Wind farm developments will be facilitated in these areas & 17 in 6,510 1% 480 (40) 100 (40) OC - Open To Consideration Areas Areas with some locations that may have potential for wind farm development due to viable wind speeds or clustering with Strategic Areas but with significant environmental constraints, based on strategic level assessment.
+LCA 10 in west of County 5,390 1% 600 (95) 240 (95) AP - Acceptable in Principle Areas Smaller areas in suitable locations for wind farm development and without significant environmental constraints, based on strategic-level analysis.
+Wind farm developments will be facilitated in these areas subject to detailed environmental and visual assessment and appropriate layout and design.
+LCA 10, 11, 12, 16 & 17 in west 6,994 1% 520 (20) 100 (20) OC - Open To Consideration Areas Areas with some locations that may have potential for wind farm development due to viable wind speeds or clustering with Strategic Areas but with significant environmental constraints, based on strategic level assessment.
 Wind farm developments in these areas will be evaluated on a case by case basis subject to viable wind speeds, environmental resources and constraints and amenity, safety and cumulative impacts.
-LCA 1, 3, 4, 5, 6 & 13 in east LCA 9, 10, 12, 16 & 18 in west 107,965 18% 480 (55) 60 (55) NP - Not Normally Permissible Areas Areas generally not suitable for wind farm development due to their overall sensitivity and constraints arising from landscape, ecological, recreational, settlement, infrastructural and/or cultural and built heritage resources, based on strategic level assessment.
+LCA 1, 3, 4, 5, 6 & 13 in east LCA 9, 10, 12, 16 & 18 in west 107,399 18% 480 (35) 45 (35) NP - Not Normally Permissible Areas Areas generally not suitable for wind farm development due to their overall sensitivity and constraints arising from landscape, ecological, recreational, settlement, infrastructural and/or cultural and built heritage resources, based on strategic level assessment.
 Wind farm developments in these areas will be discouraged, unless project level HDA and EIA can demonstrate to the satisfaction of the planning authority that environmental and other impacts can be successfully avoided, minimised and/or mitigated.
-LCA 1-8 & 13 in east LCA 9-12 & 14-25 in west 298,125 48% (120) (120) LW - Areas with wind speeds less than 8m/s that would LCA 1-8 & 13 in east LCA 11 in west 196,403 32% 0 0 Total 614,393 100% 1,680 500
+LCA 1-8 & 13 in east LCA 9-12 & 14-25 in west 298,207 48% (115) (115) LW - Low Wind Speed Areas Areas with wind speeds less than 8m/s that would generally not provide viable locations for commercial wind farm developments.
+LCA 1-8 & 13 in east LCA 11 in west 196,403 32% 0 0 Total - - 614,393 100% 1,715 500